esticade/esticade.go/README.md

 ## Service object

 - `esticade.NewService(serviceName)` - Will construct a new service and connect to the exchange.
-- `esticade.NewServiceWithConfig(serviceName, amqpUrl, exchangeName string, engraved bool)` - Will construct a new service with the given configuration and connect to the exchange.
+- `esticade.NewServiceCustomConfiguration(serviceName, amqpUrl, exchangeName string, engraved bool)` - Will construct a new service with the given configuration and connect to the exchange.
 - `on(eventName, callback)` - Will register event listener.
 Callback will be called with an `Event` object as the only argument.
 If there are two or more instances of the same service running, the events will be equally divided between all the instances.